phpearth/PHP.earth/index.md

     <div class="large-4 columns">
         <h5 style="color:red"><i class="fa fa-circle-thin"></i> no private data, in no case!</h5>
         <p>
-            We disallow comments and topics that keep private email-addresses, phone numbers, skype identities or addresses in general.
+            We disallow comments and topics that contain private email-addresses, phone numbers, skype identities or addresses in general.
             We do this to protect your privacy.
 Affected topics or comments will be removed from the group.
         </p>
     </div>